Lorenzo Faravelli

-Lorenzo Abel Faravelli (born 29 March 1993) is an Argentine professional footballer who plays as a central midfielder for Liga MX club Cruz Azul.
+Lorenzo Abel Faravelli (born 29 March 1993) is an Argentine professional footballer who plays as a central midfielder for Liga MX club Necaxa.

 Club career

 Newell's Old Boys

 Born in Rosario, Santa Fe, Faravelli was a Newell's Old Boys youth graduate.
 He made his first team – and Primera División – debut on 28 February 2011, coming on as a late substitute for Lucas Bernardi in a 1–0 away loss against Tigre.

 Faravelli was regularly used under manager Javier Torrente, but featured rarely after the manager left.

 Loan to Unión Española

 On 7 July 2013, Faravelli moved abroad after joining Chilean Primera División side Unión Española on a one-year loan deal.
 He scored his first senior goal on 9 November 2013, netting the winner in a 1–0 home success over Unión La Calera.

 Faravelli established himself as a starter before returning to Newell's in July 2014, but again featured rarely.